hewiefreeman/GopherDB/README.md

   - Leaderboards (multi & single select queries)

 ### Data Types
+When creating a table in GopherDB, you will need to make a schema that describes what types of data the database will store, and how.
+These are all the data types available in GDB, and one or more must be used when creating a database schema:

   - Boolean
   - Unsigned Integer (8 to 64 bit)
   - Integer (8 to 64 bit)